What Freezing Temperatures Can Do to Your Car

 - Battery performance goes down.
-Cold temperatures slow down the chemical action between the battery electrolyte and the plates, reducing battery power.
-This means that battery current decreases as temperature decreases, starving the starter motor from much needed power.
+Cold temperatures slow down the chemical interaction between the battery electrolyte and the plates, reducing battery power.
+This means that battery current decreases as temperature decreases, starving the starter motor of much-needed power.

 - Engine oil thickens.
-At the same time, engine oil turns into a cold-syrupy substance that won't flow as easily, much less through small clearances of around 0.002" (0.05mm) within the engine, causing too much friction around components that need to move at high speeds.
+At the same time, engine oil turns into a syrupy substance that won't flow as easily, much less through small clearances of around 0.002" (0.05mm) within the engine.
+This sluggishness causes too much friction around components that need to move at high speeds.

-- Engine power needs increase.
+- The engine's need for power increases.
 As the temperature goes down, engine demand for starting power increases.
 Low temperatures stress mechanical components.
 Since oil won't flow easily, crankshaft, pistons, and valve train components will experience higher friction.

 As you can see, battery operation, oil efficiency, and engine mechanical performance all have one thing in common: They all need an adequate temperature to start working without problems.

 The following graphic can show you this relationship more clearly.

 On top of these effects, your battery's age, plus poor maintenance or wear of components in the charging and starting systems, will affect the engine's ability to start at freezing temperatures.

 Note: If It Cranks But Still Won't Start